 Kersten Holzhueter is a full-service litigator for financial services companies.
 She defends a wide-range of claims asserted against financial institutions, including claims for breach of contract, wrongful foreclosure, invasion of privacy, and interference with business relationships.
-Her defense work also involves lawsuits alleging violations of the Uniform Commercial Code, Fair Debt Collection Practices Act, Fair Credit Reporting Act, Telephone Consumer Protection Act, Truth in Lending Act, Equal Credit Opportunity Act, and state consumer protection statutes.
+Her defense work also involves lawsuits, including class actions, alleging violations of the Uniform Commercial Code, Fair Debt Collection Practices Act, Fair Credit Reporting Act, Telephone Consumer Protection Act, Truth in Lending Act, Equal Credit Opportunity Act, and state consumer protection statutes.

 In addition, Kersten prosecutes diverse types of claims on behalf of her clients, ranging from investigating and prosecuting a complex fraud targeted at a bank, developing creative solutions to cure problems with property titles, and obtaining judgments for foreclosure of security interests, possession of leased properties, and breach of financial documents such as promissory notes, guaranties, and lease agreements.

 With an undergraduate degree in accounting, Kersten understands financial transactions in a way that enables her to develop damage theories for clients prosecuting lawsuits and to calculate potential exposure for clients defending a lawsuit, which is instrumental in devising an appropriate defense strategy and analyzing the business implications early in a case.

 Kersten’s breadth of experience as a financial services litigator has enabled her to counsel her clients with the goal of avoiding lawsuits.
 She has provided compliance training on debt collection best practices related to consumer protection and privacy statutes.
 Kersten has also overhauled clients’ policies on using consumer reports in connection with employment decisions.